TanninOne/pagan/README.md

 ### Implementation

 The main difference is that Kaitai Struct generates source code in various languages to be included in your project directly.
-Pagan creates the compiler at runtime.
+Pagan is a native library that creates the compiler at runtime.
 The main advantage is that users don't need to set up a compiler environment to develop and test formats.

 Also, adding support for different programming languages should be easier since only bindinggs for the library frontend need to be developed rather than a compiler and support library.
-This should also make it easier to maintain feature parity.
+This should also make it easier to maintain feature parity (e.g. compression/encryption libraries don't need to be available in each language individually)

 The drawback is performance and convenience though.
 There is less opportunity for optimization and since everything is dynamic, there is no code completion in the IDE, and no static type checking.